hackerb9/sixvid/README.md

 ## Limitations

+* Takes an exorbitant amount of `/tmp` space as it unpacks every frame first as PPM and then as sixels.
+For example, [this 4 MB clip from Blender's _Spring_](media/spring.webm) expands to over 4 **G**B in /tmp during conversion.
+(It drops back to "only" 1 GB once it finishes converting the PPM files to sixel.)

-* Takes an exorbitant amount of /tmp space as it unpacks every frame as sixels.
-Gzipping the sixels may help, at the cost of CPU, but there is no obvious solution to this problem.
+  Using PNG and gzipping the sixels may help, at the cost of CPU, but there is no obvious solution to this problem.
+Ideally, `ffmpeg` would have direct sixel output.

 * Does not attempt to play audio.
 This is unlikely to happen until machines are so fast it's easy for a shell script to write 44,100